 End of afternoon alcohol sales ban (180-day Test)

-December 2025 – The government launched a six-month test phase lifting the historic ban on alcohol sales between 2 PM and 5 PM.
+Since December 2025 – The government launched a six-month test phase lifting the historic ban on alcohol sales between 2 PM and 5 PM to boost tourism consumption.

 7-Eleven sign: alcohol allowed 11 AM–midnight to boost tourism.